shlomif/my-software-engineer-list/README.md

 ## Code Editors

-- [VSCode](https://code.visualstudio.com) — An electron based code-editor that can become a multipurpose IDE with the use of extensions — Originate from Microsoft.
+- [VSCode](https://code.visualstudio.com) — An electron-based code-editor that can become a multipurpose IDE with the use of extensions.
+Originated by Microsoft and open source.
-- [Atom](https://atom.io) — An electron based code-editor that can become a multipurpose IDE with the use of extensions — Originate from GitHub, who are acquisitioned by Microsoft (questionable support).
+- [Atom](https://atom.io) — An electron-based code-editor that can become a multipurpose IDE with the use of extensions.
+Open source software that was originated by GitHub, who were acquired by Microsoft (so it has questionable support).

 ## Game Development Tools